Government of Kansas: Judicial branch

-The Supreme Court
+Supreme Court

 The Supreme Court consists of a chief justice and seven associate justices, who are appointed by the governor from a list of three judges submitted by the Judicial Nomination Commission.
 Justices are also ratified by the electorate at the next general election following their appointment and at the end of each six-year term.
 Justices serve until they resign or fail to be retained in office.
 The Supreme Court's decisions are binding on all lower state courts.

 The court has original jurisdiction, and has general superintendent control over all inferior courts in the judiciary, as well as all agencies, commissions and boards exercising power under the constitution.
 The court has appellate jurisdiction co-extensive with that of the state's borders on all cases "at law and in equity" except criminal cases, in which the Court of Criminal Appeals has exclusive appellate jurisdiction.
 If in any event there is any conflict in determining which court has jurisdiction, the Supreme Court is granted the power to determine which court has jurisdiction, with no appeal from the court's determination.

 The Supreme Court is headquartered in the Kansas Judicial Center in Topeka, Kansas and hears oral arguments every year.

 The Supreme Court supervises the lower courts through the Administrative Office of the Courts, and it also supervises Kansas's legal profession through the Kansas Bar Association.
 All lawyer admissions and disbarments are done through recommendations of the association, which are then routinely ratified by the Supreme Court.
 The association has 6,900 members, including lawyers, judges, law students, and paralegals.

 Four of the seven justices are required to affirm, modify, or overturn any ruling of any lower court.
 Once the court has reached a decision, one justice is selected to write the court's opinion.
 Once published, the opinion becomes the controlling factor in the state's law surrounding the issue(s) it addresses.
 This is known as stare decisis.

 The Kansas Constitution designates that the justice who has the longest continuous term of service on the Court will serve as the chief justice, unless the justice declines or resigns the position.
 The Chief Justice of Kansas is responsible for the administration of all courts in the Kansas Judiciary and establishes rules for all courts to follow.
 The Chief Justice also oversees all practicing attorneys in the State.